 Traditionally, most Japanese fonts used in typesetting are not proportional, that is, most glyphs have same size (in most cases, square-shaped).
 Hence, it is not rare that the contents of different JFMs are essentially same, and only differ in their names.
-For example, min10.tfm and goth10.tfm, which are JFMs shipped with pTEX for seriffed mincho family and sans-seriffed gothic family, differ their FAMILY and FACE only.
-Moreover, jis.tfm and jisg.tfm, which is included in the jis font metric, which is used in
+For example, min10.tfm and goth10.tfm, which are JFMs shipped with pTEX for seriffed xあy

-1. Strictly speaking, it also requires that the catcode of the end-line character is 5 (end-of-line).
+^{1.} Strictly speaking, it also requires that the catcode of the end-line character is 5 (end-of-line).
 This condition is useful under the verbatim environment.

-\jfont\foo=file:ipam.ttf:jfm=ujis;script=latn;-kern;+jp04 at 12pt \jfont\bar=psft:Ryumin-Light:jfm=ujis at 10pt jsclasses [13] by Haruhiko Okumura (奥村晴彦), are totally same as binary files.
-Considering this situation, we decided to separate 'real' fonts and metrics used for them in LuaTEX-ja.
-Typical declarations of Japanese fonts in the style of plain TEX are shown in Figure 2.
+\jfont\foo=file:ipam.ttf:jfm=ujis;script=latn;-kern;+jp04 at 12pt \jfont\bar=psft:Ryumin-Light:jfm=ujis at 10pt mincho family and sans-seriffed gothic family, differ their FAMILY and FACE only.
+Moreover, jis.tfm and jisg.tfm, which is included in the jis font metric, which is used in jsclasses [13] by Haruhiko Okumura (奥村晴彦), are totally same as binary files.
+Considering this situation, we decided to separate 'real' fonts and metrics used for them in LuaT_EX-ja.
+Typical declarations of Japanese fonts in the style of plain T_EX are shown in Figure 2.
 We would like to add several remarks: